FREQUENTLY ASKED QUESTIONS

 Can I book an appointment online?

 (New clients, please call to schedule first appointment) Yes, go to Services page on the website and select which session.
 Then you will be prompted to create an account via Massage Book (the scheduling program I use).
 I require 24 hour notice for booking, changing or cancelling an appointment.
 After your first appointment, you can create your account for online booking.
 In-office appointments only.
-Self-care workshops and Intensive Programs, please contact me directly.
+Self-care workshops, lessons and Intensive Programs, please contact me directly.

 Do you offer same day appointments?